Shreyaskali/shreyaskali/README.md

 #### Hi, I am Shreyas Kali.
 I am a sophomore at National Institute of Technology, Tiruchirappalli majoring in Production Engineering with minor in Computer Applications.
 My interest are Mathematics, Statistics, Data Science & Machine learning, and Algorithms.
 I like to play *Chess*.

-- I’m currently working on [Mathdigilab](https://mathdigilab.github.io); a website to learn, explore & prepare for top mathematics exams.
+- I’m currently working on [Mathdigilab](https://mathdigilab.github.io); a website to learn & explore mathematics.
-- I’m currently learning Statistics & Machine learning.
+- I’m currently learning Discrete Mathematics, Statistics & Machine learning.

 <!--
 **Shreyaskali/shreyaskali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.